bhoamikhona/javascript/Section 09/README.md

 - So, with for-of loop, we can do the same thing that we can do with a regular for loop but, without having to deal with underlying details such as conditions and counters.
 - We can use `continue` and `break` with for-of loop.
 - Getting index of the current element while using for-of loop on an array by using `entries()`.

+### Enhanced Object Literals

+- ES6 introduced 3 ways, which make it easier to write object literals.
+  - An easier way to incorporate another, outside object into an object.
+  - The second enhancement to object literals is about writing methods.
+In ES6, we no longer have to create a property, and then set it to a function expression, like we have been doing so far.
+  - The third enhancement is that we can now compute property names instead of having to write them out manually and literally.

 ### Other Lessons